Party politics has completely failed us on climate change.

 Vote Climate One is constantly assessing and adding new political parties.
 Traffic Light Assessments may change as election campaigns evolve.

-All Green Light parties and groups have responded yes to our three foundational questions.
-Their policy statements, history, and other factors indicate that they are most likely to take action on climate change
+All Green Light parties and groups have responded yes to our foundational questions.
+Their policy statements, history, and other factors indicate that they are most likely to take action on climate change.

 Registered PartiesAnimal Justice Party